 - how to report a fire hazard on your property or a property near you.

-Fires Near Me is the official mobile phone app of the RFS, providing information and warnings about fires across New South Wales.
+Hazards Near Me is the official mobile phone app of the RFS and SES, providing information and warnings about bushfires and floods across New South Wales.

 The app is available at the App Store or Google Play.

 A Neighbourhood Safer Place is a building or space in the community that can provide a higher level of protection from the immediate life-threatening effects of a bush fire.

 Neighbourhood Safer Places can’t be considered completely safe; there is still some risk in moving to them and sheltering in them.
 They are a last resort in emergencies only.